abdelaziz321/Agenda-To-do/readme.md

 5- edit `.env` file with appropriate credential for your database server - these parameter(`DB_USERNAME`, `DB_PASSWORD`).

-6- create a database named `agenda`
+6- create a database named `Agenda`

 7- migrate your database